Help us grow — star us on GitHubGitHub stars

 Access Control in Queries

-Queries automatically respect authorization - you only see attributes you have access to:
+Queries automatically respect authorization - you only see records you have access to:

 // User A creates a private document